AlexKirchuk/BSU/Year 2/Algorithms/Recurrence Relations/README.md

 ---

-This subset focuses exclusively on recurrence-relation and dynamic-programming tasks to strengthen skills in **state definition, recurrence formulation, and optimization strategies**.
+This set focuses exclusively on recurrence-relation and dynamic-programming tasks to strengthen skills in **state definition, recurrence formulation, and optimization strategies**.